Detrital mineral geochronology and geochemistry

 Most detrital mineral studies involve U-Pb dating of detrital zircons.
 Zircon ages provide a good baseline on the igneous history of the source region but they tend to miss the metamorphic history of the source region.
 We also cannot tell based on age alone what kind of rock the zircon originally came out of.
 However, we can date other U-bearing minerals and we can also look at the trace element compositions of both zircons and these other minerals in order to better understand what kind of lithologies they were originally derived from.
 To this end, I have set up methods in the laser lab here to simultaneously measure both U-Pb age and key trace element ratios in zircon, monazite, rutile, and titanite by LA-ICP-MS. A pilot study has recently been published in G-Cubed and involves sand from the Merrimack River in New England.
 The figure below summaries the findings and the individual layers of information that are provided by the different minerals.

 Two projects applying these tools to ancient sedimentary systems are currently underway.
 One study, recently funded by NSF, focuses on Mesoproterozoic Belt-Purcell Supergroup in Montana, Idaho, and adjacent Canada and age equivalent rocks in the SW US.
 These units represent sedimentary basins that formed when another continent was linked to western North America and they received some of their detritus from this mystery continent.
 This work seeks to differentiate between various continental reconstruction models that place either North Australia, South Australia, East Antarctica, or another continental mass next to western North America.
-Undergraduate Aaron Leonard and graduate student Rick Butts have worked on this.
+Kellie Gunning and Klementina Mato are working on this.